Win Butler: Personal life

-Butler is married to fellow Arcade Fire member Régine Chassagne, who gave birth to the couple's only child, a son, in 2013.
+Butler is married to fellow Arcade Fire member Régine Chassagne.
+They have a son, born in April 2013.
+The couple announced their separation in October 2025.

-Butler lives in New Orleans with his family.

 Butler was naturalized as a Canadian citizen on July 9, 2019, in a ceremony held in Montreal and hosted by Immigration, Refugees and Citizenship Canada minister Ahmed Hussen.

 Butler is a frequent participant in the NBA All-Star Celebrity Game, and won the game's Most Valuable Player award in 2016.

 Sexual misconduct allegations

-According to a Pitchfork article published on August 27, 2022, four individuals have accused Butler of sexual misconduct, with some saying he initially contacted them on social media.
+According to Pitchfork articles published in 2022, five individuals have accused Butler of sexual misconduct, including one accusation of sexual assault, with some saying their initial contact with him was on social media.
 Butler said all contact with the accusers was consensual, and he denies all allegations of misconduct.
-In a statement to Pitchfork, a representative for Butler acknowledged he had sexual interactions with each of them, but said they were not initiated by him and were consensual.
-His wife corroborated his statements.

-On November 22, 2022, Pitchfork published a follow-up article detailing Butler's manipulative interactions towards a fifth person.
-These interactions were described by the individual as "Emotionally abusive, manipulative, toxic, and using his power dynamic to exploit my body at times that were convenient for him."
+Butler also claimed that during that period, he was struggling with mental health, substance abuse, and depression.
+He said, "None of this is intended to excuse my behaviour, but I do want to give some context and share what was happening in my life around this time."